gustavoguichard/react-tiltshift/README.md

 <TiltShift src="../images/sf.jpg" position="38" width="600" />
 ```

 You just need to pass the `src` prop.
 You can pass any attribute you'd normally pass to a `img` html tag.
-You can pass the following props to configure the effect:
+You can also pass the following specific props to configure the effect:

 * aperture (0-100): the amount of area that is in focus.
 10 would mean one tenth of the image is sharp.
 * blur (0-10): the blur radius in pixels.
 Something between 1 or 2 usually gives the best results.
-* direction (“horizontal”, “vertical”, or 0-360): the direction of the effect with zero at right.
+* direction (“horizontal”, “vertical”, or 0-360): the angle of the effect.
 * position (0-100): defines the point of focus.
-50 would be the image middle.
+50 would be the image center.
 * smoothness (0-100): the amount of area between complete focus and complete blur.
 The higher the value, the “smoother" the blur.

+##### Support
+Only webkit browsers as this effect requires `-webkit-mask-image`, a non-standard css property that is not likely to arrive in non-webkit browsers anytime soon.

 ##### Demo